ga-web-dev-resources/problem-solving-user-stories-lesson/readme.md

 ## Faking It (10 minutes / 0:20)

+Sometimes that means "faking it."
+By that we mean giving the user the sense that we've done a lot when we've instead, relatively speaking, done very little.
+Take Google Maps for example...

 [Display General Assembly on Google Maps.](https://www.google.com/maps/place/General+Assembly+Washington+DC/@38.9048728,-77.0339908,17z/data=!4m2!3m1!1s0x89b7b7bfc2a12169:0x21c1233b00cff054)

 ### What is south of this image?